+Unless you have an urgent reason for travel to the U.S., you should, particularly if simply planning a vacation, wait to apply for a visitor visa until a time when your life circumstances are stable.
 If, for example, you recently lost your job, this might not be the best time to apply for a U.S. visitor visa (unless you have enough savings to support yourself for a long time!).

-Almost every visa applicant is going to be asked about the details of the planned trip, such as:
+Almost every applicant for a visa to the United States is going to be asked about the details of the planned trip, such as:

-Know that consular officers have access to lots of information and some countries share vast amounts of data with the U.S. government, so it is always best to be honest in your interview, as this will give you the best chance for approval.
+Know that U.S. consular officers have access to lots of information and some countries share vast amounts of data with the U.S. government, so it is always best to be honest in your interview, as this will give you the best chance for approval.

 In reality, this person rarely presents at the visa window.
 So, don't panic if this is not you!
 Still, you should think about what aspects of your situation might require further explanation.